 An item has eight potential tabs of information.
-The first tab is the Product Details tab which is broken into three columns of information.
+The first tab is the Product Details tab which is broken into three columns of data.

 Package: This checkbox signifies that the item is a package or group of individual parts.
-When this box is selected, the Item Details screen changes slightly, removing the pricing information and inventory details.
+The Item Details screen changes slightly when this box is selected, removing the pricing information and inventory details.
 All other item detail fields are still used for the package.

 - Package Adjustment – this field replaces the pricing information of an item and is simply a method of increasing or decreasing the price of the grouped parts.

-For illustration purposes, we are selling a security package called Gold Security.
-This package consists of a number of glass breaks, keypads, and smoke & motion detectors.
+We sell a security package called Gold Security for illustration purposes.
+This package consists of several glass breaks, keypads, and smoke & motion detectors.
 These components are entered on the Accessories tab.
 If the customer were to purchase all of these components individually, the price would be $217.32.
-However, because they are buying the Gold Security package, we are going to give them a bit of a discount, selling the package for $195.
+However, because they are buying the Gold Security package, we will give them a bit of a discount, selling the package for $195.
 To make this work, enter an adjustment of -$22.32 in the adjustment field.

-- The Package Price of an item is calculated by the Default Accessories.
-Only accessory items that have a checkmark in their respective “Default” checkboxes will be included in the Package Price.
+- The Default Accessories calculate the *Package Price of an item.
+Only accessory items with a checkmark in their respective “Default” checkboxes will be included in the Package Price.
 If a default item has labor associated, that labor will also be included in the Package Price.

-- Margin – this calculation shows what the margin is on all the combined accessories in this package.: NEW in 9.0924
+- Margin – this calculation shows the margin on all the combined accessories in this package.

-- Markup – this field displays the total markup on all of the combined accessories in the package.: NEW in 9.0924
+- Markup – this field displays the total markup on all of the combined accessories in the package.

 - Marking an item as a Package will cause the name of the item to be shown in purple on the item list.

 - Choose or enter a Manufacturer – From the dropdown list, pick the manufacturer for the item.
 This list is created in Settings > Pop Up Lists > Item Manufacturer.
-Or if you prefer, you can manually type in the name of a new manufacturer.
-You will be asked if you want to add this new manufacturer to the Item Manufacturer list for use later.
+Or, if you prefer, you can manually type in the name of a new manufacturer.
+You will be asked to add this new manufacturer to the Item Manufacturer list for use later.
 Yes will add the new manufacturer.
 Clicking No will abort the entry, discarding the name entered.

 - Filter Category – Pick a category of products from the dropdown list.
 This list is created in Settings > Pop Up Lists > Item Category.
-Just like the manufacturer field, you can also type a new category manually.
+Like the manufacturer field, you can also manually type a new category.
 Again, you will be prompted to add the new category to the Item Category list.
 Click Yes to add it or No to abort and discard.